EU nations agree Brexit delay until January 31 as PM Johnson seeks election

 “The EU27 has agreed that it will accept the UK’s request for a Brexit ‘flextension’ until 31 January 2020,” European Council President Donald Tusk said in a tweet, referring to the idea of a “flexible extension”.

-But EU member states will need Britain to formally respond to its offer of a 3-month delay to Brexit before launching a “written procedure” whereby governments will have 24 hours to accept or reject the delay.
+EU member states will need Britain to formally reply to its offer of a 3-month delay before launching a “written procedure” whereby governments will have 24 hours to accept or reject.

-“We can only launch the written procedure when we have the agreement of the UK government on the text,” said a senior EU official.
+“We can only launch the written procedure when we have the agreement of the UK government on the text,” a senior EU official said.
+Johnson is obliged by legislation passed by parliament last month to accept an extension once offered.

+Johnson will respond to the EU’s delay offer once he has reviewed the details, his spokesman said on Monday.

 Two senior EU diplomats confirmed that the written procedure period agreed was 24 hours, effective from the time London accepts the offer of a Brexit delay from Oct.
 31 to Jan.
 31.